zthurman/epics-docs/guides/EPICS_Process_Database_Concepts.rst

     - S precedes the signal number *d*
     - @ precedes optional string *parm*

-The card number for Allen-Bradley I/O refers to the physical slot number, where 0 is the slot directly to the right of the adapter card.
+The card number for PLC-5 I/O refers to the physical slot number, where 0 is the slot directly to the right of the adapter card.
-The AllenBradley I/O has 12 slots available for I/O cards numbered 0
+The PLC-5 I/O has 12 slots available for I/O cards numbered 0
 through 11.
-Allen-Bradley I/O may use double slot addresses which means that slots 0,2,4,6,8, and 10 are used for input modules and slots 1,3,5,7,9 and 11 are used for output modules.
+PLC-5 I/O may use double slot addresses which means that slots 0,2,4,6,8, and 10 are used for input modules and slots 1,3,5,7,9 and 11 are used for output modules.
 It's required to use the double slot addressing mode when the 1771IL card is used as it only